-Point Cafe is a popular beachfront cafe that caters to you and your pet on an outdoor deck with spectacular views of rolling waves and stunning headlands.
+Point Cafe is a popular dog friendly beachfront cafe that caters to you and your pup on an outdoor deck with spectacular views of rolling waves and stunning headlands.
 It’s a local favourite in Avoca Beach, with a stylish but casual ambience that’s perfect for a relaxing breakfast or a lingering lunch with your furry pal by your side.

 221 Wattle Tree Road, Holgate

-Nestled in the Holgate countryside, Bamboo Buddha offers hints of Bali with charming huts for dining and ponds filled with koi.
+Nestled in the Holgate countryside, dog friendly cafe Bamboo Buddha offers hints of Bali with charming huts for dining and ponds filled with koi.
 As a pet-friendly cafe, you can take your pup with you to enjoy the serene surrounds.

 Dog Friendly Hikes & Walks

 There are several dog friendly walks in the Strickland Forest to choose from.
 Strickland Falls Track from the Banksia picnic area to the Strickland Falls includes a fantastic variety of forest scenery.